martingabelmann/awesome/README.md

-# awesome
+# AwesomeWM
-my awesomeconfig and widgets.
-Some of them are selfmade and more ore less documented some are from the awesome-wiki (i'll try to mark them).
+My Awesomeconfig and -widgets.
+Some of them are selfmade and more ore less documented, some are from the awesome-wiki (i'll try to mark them).

+###  Table of contents
 * [features] (#features)
 	* [random wallpapers](#random-wallpapers)
 * [widgets](#widgets)